official-sounding/dns-updater/README.md

 # How to use

 Rename `providers.example.json` to `providers.json`, and populate the relevant sections for the providers you wish to use.
+Alternatively, all configuration can be supplied by environment variables, prefixed with `dnsBuilder_`
 Rename `instructions-example.csv` to `instructions.csv`, and populate the instructions with provider, host & address source information.

 ## Address Sources